colonelwatch/colonelwatch.github.io/_posts/2020-08-13-linear_to_logarithmic.md

 layout: post
 title: Using linear potentiometers for pseudo-logarithmic volume control
 modified_date: 2023-05-17
-excerpt: Are you trying to control volume in an audio circuit using a potentiometer?
-Then you should probably want a "logarithmic-taper" potentiometer, also called an "audio-taper" or "A"-taper potentiometer.
-Those allow you to vary the voltage of a signal going through it logarithmically as you turn.
-tags: [voltage dividers, potentiometers, input/output impedances]
 ---

 *Note: This text assumes knowledge of Ohm's Law, series and parallel resistances, and voltage dividers*